Únase a nuestra red nacional de mudanzas Conozca más

 For example, checking for queen cells and a healthy queen is a good task to do every few weeks.

 But going 2 months without looking for queen cells can give the bees an opportunity to swarm and by the time it is noticed, the new queen may be missing or low quality.
-So it pays to take the time to do a hive inspection every week or two when getting started.

-But going 2 months without looking for queen cells can give the bees an opportunity to swarm and by the time it is noticed, the new queen may be missing or low quality.
 So it pays to take the time to do a hive inspection every week or two when getting started.

 Feeding Your Colony

 Feed your colony with sugar water and possibly a pollen patty to help them establish themselves in the new hive.
-Boardman or entrance feeders are the most common bee feeder to give bees sugar water after the transfer to the hive, providing the bees with a ready energy source.
+Boardman or entrance feeders are the most common bee feeders to give bees sugar water after the transfer to the hive, providing the bees with a ready energy source.

 The sugar water helps the bees to build comb quickly and the energy to function and work.

 Using pollen patties or pollen substitutes will help the colony to build up its brood nest quickly.
-It isn’t always necessary in every area, but it can help a
+It isn’t always necessary in every area, but it can help a struggling colony by providing the additional protein needed for brood production.

 Continue providing the colony with food as necessary, assessing the hive to ensure the bees are consuming the food, and modifying the amount of food accordingly.
-The goal is usually to feed your bees until at least 10 medium frames are full of honey or the equivelent.
+The goal is usually to feed your bees until at least 10 medium frames are full of honey or the equivalent.

-Checking For Queen Quality And Laying Patterns
+Checking for Queen Quality and Laying Patterns

-Regularly inspect the hive to ensure the queen is accepted by the colony and is laying eggs in a healthy pattern.
 Observe eggs, larvae, and capped and uncapped brood in the frames, which suggest that the queen has been doing well and the colony is growing.

 The best sign of a quality queen is looking at the frames of brood.
 A healthy queen will have eggs/larvae or pupa in a tight pattern on the frame, and nearly every cell will be full.
 A consistent queen is a good queen.